annulen/sysdig-wiki/Sysdig-Examples.md

 * List all the incoming connections that are not served by apache.
 > sysdig -p"%proc.name) %fd.name" "evt.type=accept and proc.name!=httpd"

 * Show the network data exchanged with the host 192.168.0.1
+as binary:
 > sysdig -s2000 -X -cecho_fds fd.cip=192.168.0.1
+as ASCII
+> sysdig -s2000 -e -cecho_fds fd.cip=192.168.0.1

 * Observe ssh activity
-> sysdig -cecho_fds fd.name=/dev/ptmx and proc.name=sshd
+> sysdig -e -cecho_fds fd.name=/dev/ptmx and proc.name=sshd

 * See how many open network connections each process has
 > sysdig -cfd_countby proc.name "fd.type=ipv4"